glfw/glfw.github.io/faq.md

 On macOS, Cocoa is used for window and input management, and NSOpenGL to create OpenGL contexts.

-On Unix-like systems using the X Window System, the Xlib API is used for window and input management, and GLX or EGL to create OpenGL and OpenGL ES contexts.
+On Unix-like systems using Wayland, the Wayland API is used for window and input management, and EGL to create OpenGL and OpenGL ES contexts.

-On Linux systems using Wayland, the Wayland API is used for window and input management, and EGL to create OpenGL and OpenGL ES contexts.
+On Unix-like systems using X11, the Xlib API is used for window and input management, and GLX or EGL to create OpenGL and OpenGL ES contexts.

 ### 2.13 - Why doesn't your gl.h have the functions I need?